EWS-PKS918/ESP8266-Project-DHT11-Soil-Moisture-Relay-LCD-I2C-0x27/README.md

 NOTICE :
+    - You need to install Blynk Library (BlynkGSM Manager/TinyGSM)
     - If you want to use custom LCD like OLED and Normal LCD, you need to configure the code a little bit
     - If you want to use DHT22 instead of DHT11, you might need to tweak the code a little bit and integrate it to the code